Skip to main content Skip to navigation

 This programme will challenge your thinking, develop your confidence and open up a world of new opportunities.
 You’ll consider new ideas, apply theory to real world issues working in teams and individually, and develop new networks, connections and friendships.
 This will provide you strong analytical and research methods skills which also enhance your employability profile for a globalised world of work, derived from a transformative blend of online learning and intercultural engagement.

-Access to Intercultural Training and Undergraduate Research schemes will provide further enhancement of your skills.
+Access to Intercultural Training will provide further enhancement of your skills.

 The intensive nature of our programme lets you focus purely on your chosen modules.

-You should expect one to two weeks of daily face-to-face sessions (on campus or online as appropriate and possible) and one to two weeks of online activities.
-The aim is to work in groups consisting of incoming students (usually including Monash students) and Warwick students during the module.
+You should expect around two weeks of daily face-to-face sessions (on location) and possibly one week of preparatory online activities.
+The aim is to work in groups consisting of incoming students (from partner institutions) and Warwick students during the module.
 Assessments will consist of a mix of group and individual activities.

 There are no additional programme fees for Warwick students to take our modules.